steadylearner123/portfolio-website/README.md

 ## 📂 Project Structure

 portfolio-website/
 │
-├── index.html # Main HTML page
+├── index.html     # The main landing page for the website.
-├── portfolio.css # Styling file
+├── portfolio.css  # All styles and responsive design code.
-├── script.js # JavaScript for interactivity
+├── script.js      # All client-side JavaScript for interactivity.
-├── profile.png # Profile photo
+├── profile.png    # My profile photo.
-├── preview.png # (Optional) Screenshot preview
+├── preview.png    # Screenshot preview of the live site.
-└── README.md # Project documentation
+└── README.md      # This project documentation file.

 ---